Psychology Of Self-Awareness And Paranoia: Why Do People Ignore Me?

 Want to work on your self-awareness and communication skills?

-Paranoia typically involves feeling threatened or in danger in some way.
-However, in some cases feeling an exaggerated sense of suspicion can be a form or paranoia.
+Paranoia typically involves feeling threatened or as though you are in danger in some way.
+However, in some cases, feeling an exaggerated sense of suspicion can be a form of paranoia.
 Self-awareness is distinct from paranoia in that it typically involves the ability to observe your thoughts, beliefs, and actions and determine whether they are grounded in reality or a product of misdirection.
 With paranoia, you may have a thought or series of thoughts that are not grounded in reality, yet you may be unable to identify the misconception.

 Fear and worry tend to be a part of our survival traits.
 If we do not perceive danger, we are probably less likely to avoid it.
-However, because human minds are complex, we can develop many more ideas of what to worry about.
-This can include being worried that other people do not notice you are there or that they are intentionally ignoring you.
+However, because human minds are complex, we can develop many more ideas of what to worry about, not all of which include actual danger.
+These ideas can include being worried that other people do not notice you are there or that they are intentionally ignoring you.
 This common concern can affect the way you relate to others, but with some evidence-based tools, you may find that you can learn how to stop intrusive thoughts, paranoia, and anxiety in social contexts.

 Self-awareness

-According to Harvard Business Review, researchers have discussed the definition of self-awareness for decades and have come up with various definitions, including:
+According to Harvard Business Review, researchers have discussed the concept of self-awareness for decades and have come up with various definitions of the term, including:

 • “The ability to monitor our inner world,” such as values, reactions, and interpersonal interactions